Here are some common questions I get asked by writers about this gig:

 Any other questions, feel free to email me at TheKimBongiorno@Gmail.com.

 Kim Bongiorno is an author, full time freelance writer, and the blogger behind Let Me Start By Saying.
-You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her a tall soy vanilla latte because they are delicious.
+You can find her on Facebook and Twitter, hire her to write for you or speak at your event, or buy her some cotton candy because that stuff is delicious.

 Affiliate links were used in this post.